 - First, the most obvious reason to recycle: it contributes to the protection of our environment, both by reducing the amount of waste going to landfill and cutting the carbon emissions usually caused by general waste disposal.

-- It can improve your business’ reputation, showing clients, staff members, investors and the general public that you’re considerate and mindful of your business’ impact on the world.
+- Going green can improve your business’ reputation, showing clients, staff, investors and the general public that you’re mindful of your business’ impact on the planet.

 - It can boost your staff’s morale, making them feel as though they’re a part of something positive.
 Plus, staff members who already recycle at home will appreciate the opportunity to do so at work too.

-- It’s cost-effective.
-No, recycling isn’t expensive to organise and yes, it can even cut costs and help your business to save money – but more on that later.
+- Recycling saves money as well as the planet.
+Recycling isn’t expensive to organise, and it can cut both costs and your carbon footprint.
+But more on that later.

 How to set up a company recycling scheme